JMeerwald/ehri-de-test/content/news/ehri-becomes-eric/index.md

 and safeguarding Europe’s shared heritage.
 I am confident that EHRI will continue to inspire new generations of researchers and scholars to explore the complexities of the Holocaust and its impact on European society."

-EHRI will mark the recognition of its legal status on Sunday 26 January during an [inauguration ceremony](https://acrobat.adobe.com/id/urn:aaid:sc:eu:83de796d-9776-4006-8dbc- b22f76123d24) at the POLIN Museum in Warsaw, Poland.
+EHRI will mark the recognition of its legal status on Sunday 26 January during an inauguration ceremony at the POLIN Museum in Warsaw, Poland.

-Read the full [News Article](https://research-and-innovation.ec.europa.eu/news/all-research-and-innovation-news/european-holocaust-research-infrastructure-becomes-30th-eu-recognised- research-consortium-major-2025-01-20_en) of the Directorate-General for Research and Innovation of the European Commission.